Rediscovery of Cooper pair factor

-Our main goal is to extract the geometrical phase so first we should investigate the Poincar\'e's lemma.
+Our main goal is to extract the geometrical phase, so first we should investigate Poincar\'e's lemma.
 Outside of the line, $\mathcal{F}$ is closed.
 Can we conclude that $\mathcal{F}$ is exact in this region too?
-According to the Poincar\'e's lemma, if $U$ denotes a coordinate neighbourhood of a manifold $M$, our answer is yes if and only if $U$ is shrinkable to a point $p_0$ in $M$.
+According to Poincar\'e's lemma, if $U$ denotes a coordinate neighbourhood of a manifold $M$, our answer is yes if and only if $U$ is shrinkable to a point $p_0$ in $M$.
 First, consider the usual point-like Dirac monopole placed at the origin of $\mathbb{R}^3$.
 For now, we do not need to worry about the time because the magnetic charge is conserved.
-We will discuss about it shortly later.
-As we mentioned earlier, at every point of the manifold $\mathbb{R}^3 \{0\}$ (which is homotopy equivalent to a $\mathbf{S}^2$ which surrounds the origin), we have $\mathrm{d}\mathcal{F}=0$.
+We will discuss this shortly.
+As we mentioned earlier, at every point of the manifold $\mathbb{R}^3 \{0\}$ (which is homotopy equivalent to a $\mathbf{S}^2$ that surrounds the origin), we have $\mathrm{d}\mathcal{F}=0$.
 This $\mathbf{S}^2$ can be seen as two hemispheres glued together (in an overlap region) such that the resulting sphere surrounds the origin.
 So we can define: $ \mathcal{F}=\mathrm{d}A$, locally.
-In the overlap region, the connections of each of these coordinate neighbourhoods are related together by a gauge transformation.
-For the case of the line, first suppose that the line is placed at the $z$-axis (where $x_2=x_3=0$).
+In the overlap region, the connections of each of these coordinate neighbourhoods are related to each other by a gauge transformation.
+For the case of the line, first suppose that the line is placed at the $z$-axis, therefore, it is shrinkable to a point and localized at $x_2=x_3=0$.